How to Get Rid of Tomato Hornworms Naturally: 6 Ways to Save Your Tomato Plants

 Tobacco hornworms have a red horn and white stripes – diagonal lines – on their abdomens.
 That means, most of the hornworms I have in my garden are actually tobacco hornworms and not tomato hornworms, even though tobacco hornworms are supposed to be more common in southern states.

 Honestly, it doesn’t much matter which type you have.
-If you find these huge green caterpillars, you need to get rid of tomato hornworms before they completely defoliate your plants.
-Hornworms of all types are a terrible garden pest.
+If you find these large caterpillars, you need to get rid of tomato hornworms naturally before they completely defoliate your plants.
+Both types are terrible garden pests that can destroy an entire tomato plant overnight.

-The adult forms of hornworms are known as sphinx moths or hawk moths, types of hummingbirds moths.
+The adult forms of hornworms are known as sphinx moths or hawk moths, types of hummingbird moths.
+These large moths are actually beneficial pollinators in their adult form, but their larvae stage is devastating to gardens.

-These large moths emerge toward the end of spring where they mate and lay up to 2000 hornworm eggs at night on plant leaves over the next 20 to 30 days.
+These adult moths emerge toward the end of the season in late spring where they mate and lay eggs at night on plant leaves over the next 20 to 30 days.
+A female moth can lay up to 2000 hornworm eggs!

-The eggs will hatch in less than a week and begin eating tomato leaves.
-If tomato leaves are not available or they have been consumed, the hornworms will eat related veggies for up to one month.
+The eggs will hatch in less than a week, becoming tiny caterpillars that begin eating tomato leaves.
+If tomato leaves are not available or they have been consumed, the hornworm larvae will eat related veggies for up to one month until they reach full size.

-The hornworm will then pupate after burrowing into the soil for another week where it will emerge ready to mate and lay more eggs.
-Multiple generations per season are common.
+The hornworm will then pupate after burrowing into the garden soil for another week where it will emerge as a sphinx moth ready to mate and lay more eggs.
+Multiple generations per season are common, especially in optimal conditions during early summer.

-Hornworm grubs are big, brown, and look a bit like a cigar.
+Hornworm pupae are big, brown, and look a bit like a cigar.
 I find some every year in my garden and I am quick to feed them to the chickens!

 What Damage Do Tomato & Tobacco Hornworms Cause?

-The Tomato Hornworm causes complete and utter destruction.
-It will strip leaves overnight off any nightshade plant.
-An infestation can defoliate entire rows killing the plants.
+The dreaded tomato hornworm causes complete and utter destruction.
+It will strip missing leaves overnight off any nightshade plant.
+An infestation can defoliate entire plant rows killing the tomato crop, making preventative measures essential for your home garden.

 Companion Plants to Help with Hornworms

-Companion plants are always good to have in the garden to help deter harmful pests and attract good ones.
+Companion planting is always good to have in the vegetable garden to help deter harmful pests and attract good ones.

-Dill, basil and marigolds are excellent companion plants for hornworm deterrent to help hide tomato plants from eggs being laid.
-That said, I have these plants around my tomato plants every year and I still get hornworms.
+Dill plants, basil and marigolds are excellent companion plants for hornworm deterrent to help hide tomato plants from eggs being laid.
+That said, I have these plant species around my tomato plants every year and I still get hornworms.

 Using Trap Crops for Hornworms

 Tomato hornworms see everything as their favorite food.
-If you want to try a trap crop, you could plant a tomato you have no interest in along the edges of the garden in the hopes that the moths will lay their eggs on the trap crop.
+If you want to try trap crops, you could plant a tomato you have no interest in along the edges of the garden in the hopes that the moths will lay eggs on the trap crop.
 Honestly, as in life, there’s no guarantee that will actually happen.

 Hand Picking Hornworms

-Hand picking the hornworms and dropping them into soapy water is the fastest treatment.
-If you see any eggs – squash them with or without gloves on, or remove the leaves you see the eggs hatching on.
+Hand picking the hornworms and dropping them into a bucket of soapy water is the fastest natural treatment and often the most effective way to address a tomato hornworm problem.
+If you see any hornworm eggs – squash them with or without gloves on, or remove the leaves you see the eggs hatching on.

 Personally, I don’t like to touch hornworms, so I break/cut the leaf off and drop it into a pail of soapy water or save them for my chickens.